 Dr. Kent received a bachelor’s degree in English and French from Amherst College, a master’s degree in French literature from Université de Paris VII, and a Ph.D. in 19th century French literature from John Hopkins University.
 Before coming to CGS, she was Assistant Professor of English at the American University of Beirut.

 Tobin (Toby) Smith

 Vice President for Policy, Association of American Universities

-Mr. Smith received a Bachelor of General Studies (BGS) degree from the University of Michigan and a master’s degree in Legislative Affairs from George Washington University.
+Mr. Smith received a bachelor’s degree in general studies from the University of Michigan and a master’s degree in legislative affairs from George Washington University.
 He began his career on Capitol Hill as a legislative assistant to Congressman Bob Traxler (D-Michigan).
 Afterward, Mr. Smith worked as a federal relations representative in the Washington D.C.
 Offices of the Massachusetts Institute of Technology (1992-1999) and the University of Michigan (1999-2002).
 In 2003, Mr. Smith began working at AAU where he currently serves as Vice President for Policy.

 Director of Postdoctoral Professional Master’s Program